-A company usually issues two types of warrants – call warrant and put warrant.
+A company usually issues two types of warrants – a call warrant and a put warrant.
 A call warrant represents the right to buy a certain number of stocks from a company at a specific price in the future.
-Put warrant, on the other hand, represents the amount of stock that is sold to the issuer at a certain price in the future.
+On the other hand, a put warrant represents the amount of stock that is sold to the issuer at a certain price in the future.

 Stock warrants can also be Detachable and Non-Detachable.
-Holders of the detachable warrants can sell the warrant without selling the bond or stock that they were originally attached with.
-Holders of non-detachable warrants can only sell it along with the bond or stock that they came with.
+Holders of the detachable warrants can sell the warrant without selling the bond or stock they were originally attached with.
+Holders of non-detachable warrants can only sell them along with the bond or stock they came with.

 How it’s Different from a Stock Option?

-A stock option is very similar to the stock warrant.
-It is an agreement between two parties that give holders the right (not obligation) to buy or sell the stocks at a certain price and at a specific date.
-But it is different from the warrant in two ways – the stock option is not issued by the company and the company does not issue new shares when a holder exercises the option.
+A stock option is very similar to a stock warrant.
+It is an agreement between two parties that give holders the right (not obligation) to buy or sell the stocks at a certain price and a specific date.
+But it is different from the warrant in two ways – the company does not issue the stock option, and the company does not issue new shares when a holder exercises the option.

 If a holder exercises the option, then the shares move from one investor to another.
 But, in case of a warrant, the company issues new shares for the holders.
 So, the stock warrants help the company raise capital.
 On the other hand, the company does not get any money when the stock options are purchased or sold.